Blog

 Common Treatments and Healing from PTSD

-Young VeteranAfter understanding what a young Veteran with PTSD may be experiencing, the second step is to get the Veteran the outside help he or she needs.
+After understanding what a young Veteran with PTSD may be experiencing, the next step is to get the Veteran the help they need.

 The trauma-focused psychotherapies with the strongest evidence are:

-• Eye Movement Desensitization and Reprocessing (EMDR).
-Helping the Veteran process and make sense of their trauma.
+• Eye Movement Desensitization and Reprocessing (EMDR): Helping the Veteran process and make sense of their trauma.
 It involves calling the trauma to mind while paying attention to a back-and-forth movement or sound.

 • Sertraline (Zoloft)